mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/18/day-242/">September 18, 2017</a></small></div>
-<p><strong>Republican senators are pushing for a last-minute vote on the latest bill to repeal the Affordable Care Act</strong>.
+<p><strong>Republican senators are pushing for a last-minute vote on the latest bill to repeal the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong>.
 Led by Lindsey Graham and Bill Cassidy, the effort to pass the bill in question has not currently garnered enough votes.
 John McCain continues to advocate for putting the bill through committee. (<a href="https://www.nytimes.com/2017/09/18/us/politics/obamacare-repeal-vote.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/15/day-239/">September 15, 2017</a></small></div>
-<p><strong>The Trump administration will cut funding for Affordable Care Act enrollment groups by up to 92%</strong>.
+<p><strong>The Trump administration will cut funding for <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> enrollment groups by up to 92%</strong>.
 Known as navigators, the grassroots organizations help people sign up for ACA health insurance during the open enrollment period.
 Under Trump, the Department of Health and Human Services has repeatedly questioned their value. (<a href="https://www.washingtonpost.com/national/health-science/hhs-slashes-funding-to-some-aca-navigator-groups-by-more-than-60-percent/2017/09/14/729c394c-9957-11e7-b569-3360011663b4_story.html">Washington Post</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/15/day-239/">September 15, 2017</a></small></div>
-<p>poll/ <strong>Repealing the Affordable Care Act remains GOP voters' top priority</strong>.
+<p>poll/ <strong>Repealing the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> remains GOP voters' top priority</strong>.
 More than half of Republican respondents said repealing and replacing Obamacare is an "extremely important priority," and 26 percent said it is "very important." (<a href="http://www.politico.com/story/2017/09/15/politico-harvard-poll-obamacare-repeal-still-tops-gop-voters-to-do-lists-242659">Politico/Harvard</a>)</p>